ibowditch/userdocs/background.md

   loss of skills.

-* Determining who is entitled to vote in brigade elections, if there is some attendance criteria for this (e.g. minimum of 60 hours during the years)
+* Determining who is entitled to vote in brigade elections, if there is some attendance criteria for this (e.g. minimum of 60 hours during the season/year)

 * Summarising activity for reporting purposes, to identify trends in types of activity, and to inform district headquarters and other stakeholders.